Our Services

 No Tier 1 helpdesk between you and the people who installed the network.

-That isn’t a marketing claim — it’s a side-effect of being a small specialist company.
-There aren’t many layers, because there isn’t room for them.
+That isn’t a marketing claim — it’s a side-effect of a flat organisational structure.
+There aren’t many layers, because we designed it that way.

 How it’s priced